typedb/typedb/client-nodejs/README.md

 First create a new Grakn object with

 ```
-// URI must a string containing host address and gRPC port of a running Grakn instance, e.g. "localhost:48555"
+// URI must be a string containing host address and gRPC port of a running Grakn instance, e.g. "localhost:48555"
 const grakn = new Grakn(URI);
 ```